Hierarchy security to control access

-In addition to the Manager hierarchy security model, a manager must have at least the user level Read privilege on an entity, to see the reports’ data.
-For example, if a manager doesn’t have the Read access to the Case entity, the manager won’t be able to see the cases that their reports have access to.
+In addition to the Manager hierarchy security model, a manager must have at least the user level Read privilege on a table, to see the reports’ data.
+For example, if a manager doesn’t have the Read access to the Case table, the manager won’t be able to see the cases that their reports have access to.

 A single business unit has three users: User 1, User 2 and User 3.

 User 2 is a direct report of User 1.